Universality of the muon component of extensive air showers: Final remarks and summary

 \section{Final remarks and summary}

 The production of muons in extensive air showers can be described by two quantities, which are the total number of muons $\mathcal{N}_\mu$ and the depth $\mathcal{X}_{\rm max}^\mu$ at which the maximum of production is reached, and by a distribution with three variables, the transverse momentum $p_{\rm T}$, the depth of production $X'$ and the energy $E_\mu$ at production.
-Measurements of the depth of maximum muon production $X_{\rm max}^\mu$ are at variance with the predictions from the current hadronic interaction models~\cite{Aab:2014dua}, which have been shown to be very sensitive to the diffraction cross section of pions and the baryon content of the shower~\cite{Pierog:2006qv,sergey}.
+Measurements of the maximum of the {\it apparent} muon production depth ({\it apparent} MPD), $X_{\rm max}^\mu$ are at variance with the predictions from the current hadronic interaction models~\cite{Aab:2014dua}, which have been shown to be very sensitive to the diffraction cross section of pions and the baryon content of the shower~\cite{Pierog:2006qv,sergey}.
 On the other hand, the muon number has been shown to be at a deficit in simulations with all hadronic models with respect to the measured data -- \emph{the EAS muon puzzle}.
 Various attempts have been made to explain this deficit, involving the baryon content, enhanced $\rho^0$ or strangeness production~\cite{Grieder:1973x1,Pierog:2006qv,Ostapchenko:2013pia,Drescher:2007hc} or more exotic scenarios~\cite{Aloisio:2014dua,AlvarezMuniz:2012dd,Anchordoqui:2016oxy,Farrar:2013sfa}.
-In this paper, we discussed to what degree the distribution in the transverse momentum, the depth of production, and the energy at production of the muons are universal when referred to the depth where the muon production reaches its maximum, i.e.\ by how much the shape of these three distributions varies with zenith angle, primary particle, primary energy, and hadronic interaction model.
+In this paper, we discussed the universality of the distribution of the transverse momentum, the depth of production, and the energy at production of the muons when referred to the depth where the muon production reaches its maximum.
+We assess the degree of universality by studying how much the shape of these three distributions varies with zenith angle, primary particle, primary energy, and hadronic interaction model.
 We have shown that the transverse-momentum and production-depth distributions are fairly universal with a maximal variation of $4\,$MeV$/c$ (2\% relative variation) in case of the $p_{\rm T}$ spectrum and $13\,$g$/$cm$^2$ (5\% relative variation) in case of the MPD.
 The most significant deviations from universality are seen in the energy spectrum between primaries which varies by $50\,$MeV to $80\,$MeV (7\% to 9\%).
 It is worth noting that the reported universalities are present in the simulations for the family of models considered in this work.
-They should be evaluated using cosmic-ray data, which hopefully will be done in the coming years thanks to the detector upgrades that allow to separately measure the shower electromagnetic and muonic components at the ground~\cite{AugerPrime}.
+They should be evaluated using cosmic-ray data, which hopefully will be done in the coming years thanks to the detector upgrades that allow to separately measure the shower electromagnetic and muonic components at the ground~\cite{AugerPrime}, and relate the latter to the muon distributions at production.